Contact: Susan Irish (843) 566-3383 or

 Robert has also written a big, full color book, called “Quench, reflections on God, art, water, desire and equality” and produced a short documentary, “Out of Darkness”, which can be viewed at this link (http://maniscalcogallery.com/quench-project/).
 The film is also available free on Amazon Prime.
 These will be available at FABulon during the exhibition.

-In the tradition of the Social Realist movement, the project’s goal is to raise awareness for societal issues in Haiti, where TQP originate, as well as the US.
-Maniscalco doesn’t avoid biting social and political commentary.
+In the tradition of the Social Realist movement, the project’s goal is to raise awareness for societal issues in Haiti, where TQP originated, as well as throughout the United States.
+Maniscalco doesn’t shy away from biting social and political commentary.
 The desire for social justice is a primary driver for Maniscalco.
 Water shortages, spirituality, economic inequality and racism are all part of his focus.
-He has created a body of 17 paintings, mostly of Haitian subjects.
+He has created a body of work, consisting mostly of Haitian subjects.
 More recently, he has added subjects from Rwanda and Flint, MI.
-His ongoing series, “The Faces of the Lowcountry” also are an extension of the mission of TQP.
+His ongoing series, “The Faces of the Lowcountry” is an extension of the mission of TQP.
+His visionary realism has also found its way into this exhibition.
 A portion of sales will be donated to Water Mission and to the Bread of Life Orphanage in Jacmel, Haiti.

 Since 1980, Robert Maniscalco’s exquisite commissioned portraits and fine art have become part of over 850 distinguished private and public collections throughout North America.
 To know about the artist, you must understand his painting method is built on the classical painting traditions of Rembrandt, Velazquez, Hals, and Sargent.
 Like these artists, Maniscalco explores the use of light and shadow as a means of creating mood and achieving character expressively in his subjects.
 Born in Detroit, MI, in 1959, he is the son of the late internationally renowned portrait artist Joseph Maniscalco, with whom he apprenticed during the early 1980’s.